hannobraun/braun-embedded.com/content/_index.md

 ## What I can do

 <div>
-    <h3>Microcontroller support libraries</h3>
+    <h3>Board bring-up and microcontroller support</h3>
     <p>
-        <a href="https://www.rust-lang.org/">Rust</a> libraries for the microcontroller you want to use don't exist or don't suit your needs?
+        Rust libraries for your target hardware don't exist or don't suit your needs?
 I got you covered.
 From basic support to get you started, to a fully type-safe hardware abstraction layer: I can shield you from the low-level difficulties and keep you productive.
     </p>
 </div>